Inventory Management

 Class 6 - Buying for Children

-Class 7 - Communicating the Buy to Customers & Staff
+Class 7 - Building the Buzz to Customers & Staff

 Class 8 - Managing & Buying Non-Book Inventory